Polygon Studio will offer $100M to fund gaming NFT projects

 Polygon’s goal is to scale Ethereum so that it can be a mass adoption platform, enabling NFTs to enter the mainstream, said Singh.

-Just a few months ago, as NFTs were exploding, the gas fees were derailing the market with gas fees adding up to $300 per Ethereum transaction, making NFTs prohibitively expensive to “mint,” said Singh.
+Just a few months ago, as NFTs were exploding, the gas fees were derailing the market, adding up to $300 per Ethereum transaction.
+This was making NFTs prohibitively expensive to “mint,” said Singh.

 “We have lowered those fees to zero,” Singh said.
 “We handle the transaction on the Polygon chain itself.”